 Important Installation Steps: Extract all VB_CABLE files from the ZIP and run Setup Program in Administrator Mode.
 Restart computer after installation.

 - Configure Sound Settings

 In Braina, type or say “Open Sound” (without quotes).
 This will open Sound settings.
 In the Playback tab of Sound Settings dialog, enable the “CABLE Input” and set it as default device and default communication device (Right click on “Cable input” to see options).
 Similarly, in the Recording devices tab, enable the “CABLE Output” and set it to default device and default communication device.
 Also make sure that all other Microphone options are disabled as shown in the images below.

 Now Braina will consider your speaker audio output as a mic input.
 Now to convert your audio file all you need to do is follow the steps below:

 - Click on the microphone button (on the bottom right side of Braina’s window).
 This will open a new window.
 If it asks for permission, click on Allow button.
-If everything is fine, the blue microphone button will turn red.
+If everything is fine, the grey microphone button will turn red.

 - Type or say “Dictation mode on” (without quotes).
 Alternatively, you may also click on the D icon on the menubar.
 The icon will turn green indicating that the dictation mode is on.